MARKET SNAPSHOT: Tech Stocks Set To Lead Downturn For U.S. Stocks A Day After Dow Smashes Through 24,000

 ADVERTISEMENT

-The S&P 500 were as of Thursday's close looking at a 1.7% weekly rise, while the Nasdaq Composite Index was set for a 0.2% loss.
-The Nasdaq index on Wednesday suffered its biggest drop in more than three months, as highflying tech stocks slumped as traders started to rebalance their portfolios.
+The S&P 500 was as of Thursday's close looking at a 1.7% weekly rise, while the Nasdaq Composite Index was set for a 0.2% loss.
+The Nasdaq index on Wednesday suffered its biggest drop in more than three months, as highflying tech stocks slumped amid portfolio rebalancing among traders.

 What's driving the market?